centrifugal/examples/v5/subscription_streams_loki/readme.md

 Showcase how to use Cenrifugo subscription streams to consume logs from Loki.
+See [blog post](https://centrifugal.dev/blog/2024/03/18/stream-loki-logs-to-browser-with-websocket-to-grpc-subscriptions) in Centrifugal blog.

 To run: